borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

-  DeConv decoder has an entangled latent space (transformation is highly non linear) whereas in the Spatial Broadcast decoder the latent space geometry highly resembles the generating factors geometry.
+  DeConv decoder has an entangled latent space (transformation is highly non linear) whereas in the Spatial Broadcast decoder the latent space geometry highly resembles the generating factors geometry (affine transformation).
+The transformation of the Spatial Broadcast decoder indicates very similar behavior in the $X-Y$ position subspace (of generative factors) as in the corresponding latent subspace.
-  Note that some axis is reversed in the latent space, furthermore the axes are slightly stretched and rotated.
-However, the transformation seems to preserve shape (after line reflection) of the factors geometry which indicates very similar behavior in the
-  $X-Y$ position subspace (of generative factors) as in the corresponding latent subspace.

 [^4]: The Spatial Broadcast decoder architecture is slightly modified: Kernel size of 3 instead of 4 to get the desired output shapes.